There are many reasons that I chose to start free ranging my chickens.

 I have had success with overall production in every scenario but have to manage them differently in each situation.

-It is my belief that there are pros and cons to each choice and you have to make decisions based on what is best for you, best for your birds and which management style is most realistic for your farm or hobby yard.
+It is my belief that there are pros and cons to each choice.
+You have to make decisions based on what is best for you, your birds and your farm or hobby yard.